Puerto Narino Trip

 Description

-We'll meet at the designated time at the Leticia Boardwalk.
-From here, we'll board a boat to travel up the Amazon River toward Puerto Nariño, a town rich in history and tradition.
+We'll meet at the Leticia Boardwalk to board a boat heading up the Amazon River towards Puerto Nariño, a town rich in history and tradition.

-Upon arrival, we'll explore this Colombian municipality with a local guide.
-Most inhabitants of Puerto Nariño belong to indigenous ethnic groups.
-We'll learn about their culture as we navigate the streets, green meadows, and paths along the serene Loretoyacu River.
+Upon arrival, we'll explore Puerto Nariño with a local guide, learning that many inhabitants belong to indigenous ethnic groups.
+Our exploration will cover the town's quaint streets, green meadows, and paths alongside the Loretoyacu River.

-During our visit, we'll discuss the customs and traditions of the Ticuna, Cocama, and Yagua ethnic groups, who are the primary residents of this area.
+During the visit, we will discuss the customs and traditions of the Ticuna, Cocama, and Yagua ethnic groups, the predominant residents.
 This town is known as "Colombia's natural crib."

-We will enjoy a typical lunch in Puerto Nariño.
-After this, we'll set sail on a canoe down the Loretoyacu River, renowned for its biodiversity.
-The waters host crocodiles, piranhas, anacondas, piracucu fish, and river dolphins.
+We'll enjoy a typical lunch in Puerto Nariño before embarking on a canoe ride down the Loretoyacu River, notable for its wetlands and rich biodiversity.
+The river's dark waters are home to crocodiles, piranhas, anacondas, piracucu fish, and river dolphins.

-Finally, we'll return to the boat and head back to Leticia, concluding the tour.
+Finally, we will return to the boat and head back to Leticia, concluding the tour at our starting point.

 Prices